 B. Optional Auto Insurance Coverage

 This pays for medical costs incurred by you and other passengers in your car.
 There is lots of variability in this coverage.
 Some policies have as as little as $1000 in coverage.
 Others as much as $100,000.
 You can choose to buy this coverage because the law does not require you to have it.
 But medical payments coverage protects people in your own car– friends, family and yourself – without regard to fault.
 It is extremely cheap health insurance in essence.

 2. Uninsured Motorist Coverage (UM):

-Your uninsured is available when a negligent driver who hurts you has failed to buy insurance.
+Your uninsured coverage is available when the negligent driver who hurts you has failed to buy insurance.
 It also applies if you get injured in a hit and run incident.
 Idaho insurers must give you the opportunity to buy this insurance.
 This is insurance that protects you and people you know and love.
 If you reject it must sign a waiver form stating that you reject it.
 We strongly recommend you BUY UM coverage.
 It is usually pretty cheap.
 Both UM coverage and UIM coverage below are discussed in a little more depth in this post.